Geibikei Gorge

 By bus

-From late April to early November (except Tuesdays), a few direct buses run between Hiraizumi Station and Geibikei Gorge.
+From late April to early November (except Tuesdays), several direct buses run between Hiraizumi Station and Geibikei Gorge.
 The ride takes 35 minutes and costs 720 yen one way.

 Resources